Return to Bratbike home 1-800-BRATBIK

 There are lots of places to get good food in and around Brattleboro.
 We're listing some of our favorites.
 You are welcome to vote for your favorite food emporia and we'll be happy to include your comments in the list.

-A complete listing of cafes and restaurants in downtown Brattleboro can be found at our downtown organization's site, Building a Better Brattleboro.
+A complete listing of cafes and restaurants in downtown Brattleboro can be found at our downtown organization's site.

 TJ Buckley's Uptown Dining, Elliot Street - This is going to be hard to believe, but this is one of those places you go when you want a meal you'll think fondly back on for years to come.
 Elliot St. is a lousy place to park a bike, but if you are in town anyway or are staying at the Latchis, you make a reservation at this little, 5-table diner place where everything is prix fixe.
 It may be next to a laundromat, but we know a couple who were happy to have a romantic dinner there after they got married.
 Chef Mike rides a Litespeed, and we don't hold it against him that he didn't buy a bike from us.
 (Hi, Mike, just kidding).